French 32-year-old journalist is killed in Ukraine

 Macron expressed condolences to his family, relatives and colleagues and spoke of “France’s unconditional support” to “those who carry out the difficult mission of informing in theaters of operations.”

-French Foreign Minister Catherine Colonna called the journalist’s death “deeply shocking.”
+French Foreign Minister Catherine Colonna said the journalist’s death was “deeply shocking.”
+She tweeted that he was killed “by Russian bombing.”

-“France demands that a transparent inquiry be launched as soon as possible to shed full light on the circumstances of this tragedy,” she added.
+“France demands that a transparent inquiry be launched as soon as possible to shed full light on the circumstances of this tragedy,” she said in a written statement.

+Colonna, who was on a planned visit to the Ukrainian’s capital Kyiv on Monday, later called the tragedy “a crime” to reporters.

+She said she talked to Ukrainian President Volodymyr Zelenskyy and asked him to do “everything” to allow the journalist’s body to be returned to France as soon as possible.
+She said the investigation on the circumstances of the death in the war zone will be led by Ukrainian authorities.

 Earlier Monday, the governor of the Luhansk region, Serhiy Haidai, announced Leclerc-Imhoff’s death in a Telegram post, saying that Russian forces fired on an armored vehicle that was traveling to pick up people for evacuation.